bclokie/FloraFeed/README.md

 Placeholder for the README file contents

-Collaborative project between @bclokie, @corey237, and @JimHwkins
+Collaborative project between @bclokie, @corey237, and @JimHwkins.